AdamDHines/LENS/README.md

 pixi run on-speck
 ```

-_For more details on deployment to the Speck2fDevKit, please visit the [Wiki](https://github.com/AdamDHines/LENS/wiki/Deploying-to-Speck2fDevKit)._
+_For more details on deployment to the Speck2fDevKit, please visit the [LENS documentation](https://lens-vpr.readthedocs.io/en/latest/sp_overview.html)._

 ## Dataset
 For all data relating to our manuscript, please see [./lens/data](./lens/data) for details.
 We acknowledge the Brisbane-Event-VPR dataset from https://zenodo.org/records/4302805.